Here is the bottom of a hoof, with the names of the parts:

 |-- deep concavity of hind foot, with frog worn and compressed by rocky terrain|

 Domestic hooves will not be as short as these.
 Most of our horses don't travel enough daily miles on hard ground, to have a totally healthy, tight white line.
 The white line is weakened and stretchy, therefore the wall and coronet migrate upward toward the pastern.
-In domestic horses we can expect toe lengths of about 3 1/4 to 3 3/4 inches (8 to 9.5 cm) measured from the hairline to the ground.
+In domestic horses we can expect toe lengths of about 3 1/4 to 3 3/4 inches (8 to 9.5 cm) measured from the hairline along the toe to the ground.

 The hoof is a flexible structure which responds directly to the mechanical forces upon it, from the leg above and from the ground beneath.
 Watch what happens in a hoof from one trim to the next.
 You'll find a little flare starting over here; one heel wearing more than the other; the toe getting too short or too long.
 Then you have to think about what made it do this, and use today's trim to encourage the hoof to return towards its ideal shape.

 I highly recommend that you ask one of your friends to be a "trimming buddy."
 When I was learning, I met for several years with friends to go over their horses' feet, or mine.
 We looked at them carefully and thought together about what was happening in each foot.
 Their input, questions, and support made it possible for me to keep learning and to keep going through discouragements.